|

 addresses, phone numbers, and website links;

-Vermont news publisher names, descriptions, and
+Vermont library names, descriptions, and

 website links are listed on this page.